Jet lag is generally temporary and usually doesn't need treatment. Symptoms often improve within a few days, though they sometimes last longer.

 Your body's internal clock or circadian rhythms are influenced by exposure to sunlight, among other factors.
 When you travel across time zones, your body must adjust to a new daylight schedule and reset, allowing you to fall asleep and be awake at the appropriate times.

-Light therapy can help ease that transition.
-It involves exposing your eyes to an artificial bright light or lamp that simulates sunlight for a specific and regular amount of time during the time when you're meant to be awake.
+If you're able, spend time outside in natural sunlight.
+If you can't, using light therapy can help.
+It involves exposure to an artificial bright light or lamp that simulates sunlight for a specific and regular amount of time when you're meant to be awake.

 This may be useful, for example, if you're a business traveler and are often away from natural sunlight during the day in a new time zone.
 Light therapy comes in a variety of forms including a light box that sits on a table, a desk lamp that may blend in better in an office setting or a light visor that you wear on your head.